SynBio-Inspired Nanomaterials Manufacturing

 News & Events

-The SynBIM Symposium will be held in January 2020.
-Further details will be announced shortly.
-The event will comprise showcase and workshop sessions.
-The former will include contributions from both within and beyond the project: reporting on recent progress and exploring the wider vision.
-The latter will look to future opportunities, new directions and building collaboration.
-There will be an accompanying poster session and informal networking.
-If you would like to stay up to date as plans progress please sign-up to our newslist via this short form.
+The SynBIM Symposium will be held in Manchester on 22-23 January 2020.
+The event combines a one day showcase and half day development workshop.
+The former will include oral and poster contributions from academia and industry both within and beyond the SynBIM project: reporting on recent progress and exploring the wider vision.
+The workshop aims to engage funders and R&D specialists from industry and academia to explore future opportunities, new directions and building collaboration.
+Further Details.